Second-Degree Burns (Partial Thickness Burns)

 What are the symptoms of a second-degree burn?

-The following are the most common signs and symptoms of a partial thickness second-degree burn.
-However, each child may experience symptoms differently.
-Symptoms may include:
+These are the most common signs and symptoms of a partial thickness second-degree burn:

 Burned area may appear wet and shiny

 Skin that is painful to the touch